neondatabase/website/content/docs/guides/rails-migrations.md

 [Ruby on Rails](https://rubyonrails.org/) is a popular web application framework for Ruby developers.
 It provides an ORM (Object-Relational Mapping) layer called `Active Record`, that simplifies database interactions and schema management.
 Rails also includes a powerful migration system that allows you to define and manage database schema changes over time.

 This guide demonstrates how to run schema migrations in your Ruby on Rails project backed by the `Neon` Postgres database.
-We'll create a simple Rails application and walk through the process of setting up the database, defining models, generating and running migrations to manage schema changes.
+We'll create a simple Rails application and walk through the process of setting up the database, defining models, and generating and running migrations to manage schema changes.

 ## Prerequisites